Pride in London: 2021, 2025 – Leadership and bullying

 In October 2021, fourteen leading voices of the community wrote an open letter to the Mayor of London, who had previously called the organisation "a mess" and in need of a "reset and refresh how Pride in London is organised".
-The letter asked for intervention in the delivery of the event, including an investigation into bullying of volunteers, that directors make available a register of interests, and that the organisation engaged with the community.
+The letter asked for intervention in the delivery of the event, including an investigation into bullying of volunteers, that directors make available a register of interests, and that the organisation engage with the community.

-On 3 September 2025, The Guardian reported the organisation's CEO was being investigated for misappropriation or misuse of gifts or company funds, behaviour damaging or potentially damaging to the company’s reputation, harassment or bullying of personnel and a “serious breach” of bullying, harassment and finance policies.
-On the same day, volunteers were informed by an internal email that a new Board of Directors had been appointed and an Interim CEO appointed.
+On 3 September 2025, The Guardian reported the organisation's CEO was being investigated for misappropriation or misuse of gifts or company funds, behaviour damaging or potentially damaging to the company's reputation, harassment or bullying of personnel and a “serious breach” of bullying, harassment and finance policies.
+On the same day, volunteers were informed by an internal email that a new Board of Directors and an Interim CEO had been appointed.
 Volunteers then received a contradictory internal email stating the CEO remained in post, and the newly appointed directors had been terminated from their roles the previous month, which was also shared via the organisation's social media.

 The following month, The Guardian reported the former CEO was ordered by the High Court to hand over access to the organisation's bank account, social media and email accounts, which volunteers weren't able to access in the interim.